dancer1325/nowinandroid/docs/ArchitectureLearningJourney.md

 ### Writing data

-* TODO:
-* To write data, the repository provides suspend functions.
+* if you want to write data -> the repository -- provides -- `suspend` functions
-It is up to the caller to ensure that their execution is suitably scoped.
+* their execution is suitably scoped -- based on the -- caller

-_Example: Follow a topic_
+* _Example:_ Follow a topic
+  * call `UserDataRepository.toggleFollowedTopicId` /

-Simply call `UserDataRepository.toggleFollowedTopicId` with the ID of the topic the user wishes to follow and `followed=true` to indicate that the topic should be followed (use `false` to unfollow a topic).
+    * ID of the topic / user -- wishes to -- follow
+    * `followed=true`
+      * == topic should be followed

 ### Data sources

-A repository may depend on one or more data sources.
-For example, the `OfflineFirstTopicsRepository` depends on the following data sources:
+* repository -- may depend on -- >=1 data sources
+* _Example:_ `OfflineFirstTopicsRepository` -- depends on the -- following data sources

 <table>
   <tr>